nathancarter/weblurch/doc/plan.md

 ## Editing

- * Add an inverse to the address member function, index, which takes an address and yields the descendant with that address in the node on which it was called.
+ * Test the index function in the Node prototype.
  * Create member functions of the `LurchEditor` class that compute addresses/indices relative to the instance's main HTML element.
 Add small unit tests of these, because they will have